jsavinc/icj_report_2020/README.md

 This is hosted on a shiny server as a .Rmd file for a static webpage that summarises ICJ data.

-# Instructions for updating on shiny server
+# Instructions for installing on shiny server

 Stop shiny server